shreyaspatil2/Data_Projects/Nifty Excel VBA Project/README.md

-The task was to automate the recordings of Nifty and Bank Nifty prizes in Excel sheet.
+The task was to automate the recordings of Nifty and Bank Nifty prizes in Excel sheet in regular interval of time.